 - In a food processor, grind the graham crackers into a consistent granulated state.
 Add the sugars and pulse to combine.

-- Cream together cream cheese and pecans.
+- In the meantime cream together cream cheese and pecans.

 - Chill overnight.